1976 Bus Kidnapping

 Remembering The Tragedy

 Today the bus kidnapping event is still remembered with strong emotion.
 A simple granite monument dedicated to the victims is located adjacent to the Chowchilla Police Department to mark where the victims were reunited with their families.
-On February 26, 2014, the City of Chowchilla officially renamed and dedicated the City's largest park, and home to many youth activities, Edward "Ed" Ray as a lasting tribute to this local hero.
+On February 26, 2015, Edward Ray’s birthday, the City of Chowchilla officially renamed and dedicated the City’s largest park, and home to many youth activities, Edward "Ed" Ray as a lasting tribute to this local hero.